RayanHayle/CS3157_Advanced_Program/Lab7/README.txt

 Part 1
 -------
- I complete this, the wesbite was temrory and down after the course ended.
+I complete this part, the website was temporary and down after the course ended.

 Part 2
 ------